info201-grading-2022-wi/final-project-starter/docs/p01-proposal.md

 Here is some specific information that we expect you to have in the project proposal.
 You should format your report using Markdown, seeking a professional presentation - clear, concise, interesting, and free of spelling and grammatical errors.

 As needed, the suggested headings below can be revised and new headings and sub-headings can be added.
-Please use headings, bullet lists,  tables effectively, and other markdown code effectively - seek a professional presentaiton.
+Please use headings, bullet lists,  tables effectively, and other markdown code effectively - seek a professional presentation.

 |Element | Brief Description|
 |---------------| -----------------|